UN55RU7100 Ultra HD Smart LED TV

-Of all the RU7100’s picture attributes, contrast and black levels is where this TV delivered its best performance.
-Black levels in the content I typically use for this part of picture evaluation was impressive.
+Of all the RU7100’s picture attributes, contrast and black levels are where this TV delivered its best performance.
+Black levels in the content I typically use for this part of the picture evaluation were impressive.
 Black levels were uniformly deep and well saturated which will really be noticed when viewing this TV in a dark room.

 Black screen uniformity was good on this TV.
 I did not see any light bleed from the edges of the screen.
 However, flashlighting was present, but very minimal when viewing this TV with a black screen, and should virtually go unnoticed when watching this TV in a dark room with normal picture content.

-Motion handling appeared to be decent while viewing my fast action demo content of sporting events and movie scenes.
-Motion was fluid and I did not see any motion blur.
+Motion handling appeared to be decent while viewing my fast-action demo content of sporting events and movie scenes.
+The motion was fluid and I did not see any motion blur.

 Side angle viewing suffered the usual contrast and color saturation loss that is common to most LED/LCD panels.
 This means careful seating placement is important to get the best possible picture image.

 The RU7100’s sound quality came as no surprise, producing thin and lean sound with limited bass output.
 On the other hand, the sound did have some positive attributes such as clean and discernible output which was evident with dialog.
 The TV will also play reasonably loud without much distortion.